PortworXL/infobag-/README.md

 | behavior |  input   |  output  |
 |----------|:--------:|:--------:|
-|Program takes user input for number of cents
+|Program takes user input for number of cents a